indexed-xyz/docs/benthos_postgres_hasura.md

 The following configuration can be tweaked to your needs, it includes the following steps:

 1. Pull the data for a specific smart contract from the indexed.xyz R2 container using the S3 API.
 Make sure to edit the endpoint URL to include the correct prefix for the smart contract & event you’re interested in.
 For this example, we're using the [Bored Ape Yacht Club](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d)'s contract `0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d`.
-2. Maps the decoded parquet files into usable variables
+2. Maps the decoded parquet files into usable variables, pulling one of the nested fields into separate columns for ease of use.
-    1. Currently Benthos doesn’t decode timestamps in a usable way, so we’re handwaving them away for now!
 3. Insert the values into a table in Postgres, creating that table if it doesn’t exist.

 ```yaml